Those Kinda Nights

 "Those Kinda Nights" is a song by American rapper Eminem from his eleventh studio album Music to Be Murdered By.
 It was released as the album's fifth track on January 17, 2020, via Shady Records along with the album.
 Recording sessions took place at Effigy Studios in Detroit with Mike Strange.
 Co-produced by Em, the production was handled by D.A Got That Dope with additional production by Fred Again.
-It features English singer-songwriter Ed Sheeran performing the hook, marking the third collaboration between the two artists, after 2017 "River" and 2019 "Remember The Name".
+It features English singer-songwriter Ed Sheeran performing the hook, marking the third collaboration between the two artists, after 2017's "River" and 2019's "Remember The Name".